 He represented for the ancient Greeks and Romans the highest ideals of bravery and headstrong heroism.

-Hercules has the privilege of containing the most beautiful astronomical object in the northern sky, the Great Globular Star Cluster.
+Hercules has the privilege of containing the Great Globular Star Cluster, the most beautiful astronomical object in the skies of the northern hemisphere.

 Find the two stars on the west side of the Keystone.
-About a third of the way up from the north-most star, you will see a small, fuzzy, round patch in binoculars, marked as M13 on the star chart.
+About one-third of the way up from the north-most star, you will see a small, fuzzy, round patch in binoculars, marked as M13 on most star charts.

-It must have been easily visible to the ancients without optical aid because even with today’s light pollution, it is visible to the naked eye from dark, rural sites.
+M13 must have been easily visible to the ancients without optical aid because, even with today’s light pollution, it is visible to the naked eye from dark, rural sites.

-Words fail me here.
-M13 is a tremendous sight in a telescope.
-It looks like a globe of stars, dense with countless points of light at the center and slowly becoming sparser as you move outward.
-It looks like a giant swarm of fireflies or a pile of diamond dust—so many stars that it is impossible to count them.
+Words fail me here as they failed me then.
+In a telescope, M13 looks like a globe of stars, dense with countless points of light at the center and slowly becoming sparser as you move outward.
+It looks like a giant swarm of fireflies or a pile of diamond dust.
+I saw so many stars that it was impossible to count them.

 Its home constellation Hercules had the misfortune of being born out of the dalliance of Zeus, the king of the gods, and a mortal woman named Alcmene.

 Zeus’ wife, Hera, was extremely jealous of Zeus’ many mortal lovers, but she couldn’t do much to get revenge against her more powerful husband.

 So she took it out on the mortals.
 Hera had had a grudge against Hercules ever since he was born, and Hercules had to face her considerable wrath for most of his life.

 Like the other gods, Hercules had a considerable temper and a great appetite for adventure.